Understanding Why Some Experience Postoperative Depression (And How To Cope)

 - Vision correction surgery

-All in all, the most significant risk factor is having depression or anxiety before surgery.
-In fact, anyone who already has a history of mental illness is more likely to have postoperative depression than those who have not.
-Here are some of the risk factors that have been identified in specific types of procedures and patients:
+All in all, the most significant risk factor for postoperative depression is pre surgical depression or anxiety.
+In fact, anyone with a history of mental illness is at greater risk for postoperative depression.
+Here are some other risk factors for depression, broken down by procedure and population:

 For coronary artery bypass graft: